tbaud0n/dojoBuilder/README.md

 To run DojoBuilder, simply call dojoBuilder.Run(c *Config, names[]string, reset bool).

 This method needs :
-- A dojoBuilder.Config which contains all the needed information to run the build or install files for non-built mode (see code for more details).
+- c: dojoBuilder.Config which contains all the needed information to run the build or install files for non-built mode (see code for more details).
-- An optional array of build name to execute (for buildMode).
+- names: optional array of build name to execute (for build mode).
 If nil, all the build configs will be executed.
-- A boolean indicating if the destination folder has to be emptied.
+- reset: if true the destination folder will be emptied.
 (The destination folder has to be emptied when switching between non-built and build mode)

 # Example
 An example is provided in the example folder.

-To test the example, simply run the initExample.sh which will download go in it's client folder.
+To test the example, simply run the initExample.sh which will download dojo in the client folder.
 Then run:
 ```
 $ go build main.go